pebnn/SteamAutoFriend/README.md

 ## Other Questions?
-Please feel free to add me on Discord for any of your questions or requests for SteamAutoFriend.
+You can leave your questions or comments in the Github Discussions page, or feel free to add me on Discord for any questions or requests.
 **Benjamin#5555**